rohanoid5/ChatApp/README.md

 # ChatApp
-A simple Chat app build using Express-socket.io.
+A simple Chat app built using Express-socket.io-MongoDB.